kennetyh/kennetyh.github.io/_pages/about.md

 I was born and grew up in the beautiful city of Basel.
 Before attending the University there, I was an apprentice with Peter Mohr at Roche, working on drug discovery for cardiovascular diseases.

-Besides research, my hobbies include photography, traveling, surfing, festivals, swimming in the Rhein, running and German as well as English literature.
+My hobbies include photography, traveling, art and architecture.
+To my favorite museums count the [Fondation Beyler](https://www.fondationbeyeler.ch/) in Riehen and the [Tate Modern](https://www.tate.org.uk/visit/tate-modern) in London.
+The later was built by Jaques Herzog and Pierre De Meuron, most likely the two most influential Swiss architects.
+I additionally like festivals, live concerts, swimming in the Rhein and running.